olatno/CQ5-bundle-intellij-and-maven/README.md

 	c.
 Intellij IDEA 12.1.3

-3. I used difference source in order to achieve this.
+3. I used difference sources in order to achieve this.

 	a.
 Using Vault to checkout project as specify in this article http://dev.day.com/docs/en/crx/current/how_to/how_to_use_the_vlttool.html